lorilwetmore/wid-mstodo/README.md

 - At the moment the task folder is still hard coded in line 150 of the job, you would need to adapt this to your own folder id.
 - The refresh token is currently stored in the root directory of your dashboard.
 Since this token should be considered sensitive, I will need to find better storage for persistence across reboots.
+- Proper implementation of server side paging is still missing.
+By default the server provides ten tasks at once and provides an URL for calling the next ten tasks.
+I am manually asking for 500 tasks at the moment.
 - There's still a lot of console output for debugging stuff...

 ## Disclaimer